This example shows how to simulate and generate code for an automotive lane-following controller.

 When you run the

 LaneFollowingTestBenchExample model, code is generated, compiled, and executed for the

 LFRefMdl model, which enables you to test the behavior of the compiled code through simulation.

-This example shows how to implement an integrated lane following controller on a curved road with sensor fusion and lane detection, test it in Simulink using synthetic data generated using the Automated Driving Toolbox, componentize it, and automatically generate code for it.
+This example shows how to implement an integrated lane following controller on a curved road with sensor fusion and lane detection, test it in Simulink using synthetic data generated using Automated Driving Toolbox software, componentize it, and automatically generate code for it.